d-cook/SomethingNew/Concepts.md

 ### Moldable software
 * Software (tools) that can evolve or be reshaped into something new or different at will (by the end-user)
-* The software tool is its own live-editor.
-Feature-edits take affect (become usable) *immediately* (no "rebuild")
+* The software tool is its own live-editor, and can be insected and modified in place (without "rebuilding")
+* "Strong References": Entities (in code) are referenced directly rather than by name.
+Changes to the entity (e.g. rename) are immediately reflected (transparaent) everywhere that the entity is used.
+* Ability to edit code (at runtime) without breaking context (e.g. JavaScript closures are broken when functions are edited)

 ### Everything as Objects
-* Alan Kay's concept of objects being a recursion of the notion of "computer"
+* Alan Kay: objects as a recursion of the notion of "computer"
-* Code is stored as an object-graph (AST), rather than as text
+* Everything (code, data, UI, runtime) is made of nestable "objects" that can be inspected and modified in place
+* All objects are part of the same "object-tree", with the "root node" being the entire system
-  * Working directly with the intended model (AST), rather than a (poor) *representation* of it
+* Work directly with intented model (structure) of things, rather than a *representation* of that structure
-    * No more need for parsing or a "parsable grammar"
+  * Code is manipulated directly in [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) form, rather than [Parsed](https://en.wikipedia.org/wiki/Parsing#Computer_languages) from text.
-  * Code can be generated & manipulated at runtime (by the user, or programmatically)
+  * Code can be generated & manipulated directly at runtime (by the user, or programmatically)
-* "Strong sense of identity" - Entities referenced directly instead of by name.
-  * Makes remaning & refactoring trivial
-  * Conflicts with "message passing"
-* An entire software system or tool composed of objects can be inspected and modified directly in place
-  * A single universal tool for viewing and editing everything, if everything has the same structure
+* A universal tool can be used to view and edit everything, since it all shares a common representation
-  * All objects in all contexts are part of the same "tree", with the "root" being the entire system

 ### Message Passing
-* Alan Kay's concept of objects being a recursion of the notion of "computer"
 * Operations between objects (code) are all "messages"
-* "Strong references" are avoided, to decouple objects from each other / from the system
-  * Makes serialization & "rehydration" of objects & code more straightforward
+* Alan Kay: objects as a recursion of the notion of "computer"
-* Blurs the distinction between communicating objects and networked computers
+* Blurred distinction between objects and networked computers (Alan Kay's notion of objects)
+* "Strong References" are avoided, so that objects are decoupled (better for composition & serialization)

 ### Stepping Stones ("Worse is Better")
 * "Everything as Objects": Bootstrap a minimal implementation from which something better can be made
   * Initial decision decisions don't matter much if they can be made easily (fluidly) changeable

+### Fewer Kinds of Things
+* Fewer "different kinds" of things, and more general (and simpler) common things / representations / tools.
+* An AST structure can model both code & data, but also (for example) files & folders, or settings.

+### Fewer Restrictions
+* Instead of hiding things (like closures) or enforcing restrictions (types, access-levels), expose ALL things for maximum potential, and rely on good structure & practice to make things clear
+* Related [Resources](https://github.com/d-cook/SomethingNew/blob/master/Resources.md): Linda Rising; Jane Jacobs

 ----